apple/swift-testing/Sources/Testing/Testing.docc/Articles/categorizing-tests-and-customizing-their-appearance.md

 See https://swift.org/CONTRIBUTORS.txt for Swift project authors -->

-Add tags to tests and customize their appearance.
+Use tags to provide semantic information you can access from other tests and test targets.

 ## Overview